 Kew Gardens: A Year in Bloom season 2 — air date, what happens, episode guide, and all we know

-Kew Gardens: A Year In Bloom on Channel 5 celebrates all the famous botanical gardens has to offer including The Palm House (above), built in 1844
+Kew Gardens: A Year In Bloom on Channel 5 follows the historic botanical gardens over four seasons in this second series.

 Kew Gardens: A Year In Bloom on Channel 5 is back for 2022 and once again series 2 will give viewers behind-the-scenes access to the world-famous tourist attraction, home to one of the most amazing plant collections in the world.
 Cameras film at the 300 acre site in West London over a year to witness the changing seasons, uncover the gardens’ historic secrets of the gardens and reveal some seriously bizarre plants.